More than 800,000 students from more than 5,900 schools participated in Student Vote Canada 2021. Votes were cast in all 338 ridings.

-1.2 million elementary and secondary school students participated in Student Vote Canada 2019, coinciding with the 2019 federal election.
+More than 800,000 elementary and high school students across the country participated in Student Vote Canada, coinciding with the 2021 federal election.

-After learning about the electoral process, researching the parties and platforms, and debating Canada’s future, students cast their ballots for the official candidates running in their school’s riding.
+After learning about democracy and elections, researching the parties and platforms, and debating the future of the country, students cast their ballots for the official candidates running in their school’s electoral district.

-- The Liberal Party took 22.3% of the popular vote and won 111 seats, forming a minority government.
-Justin Trudeau won in his riding of Papineau.
+- The Liberal Party won 118 seats and 24% of the popular vote, forming a minority government.
+Justin Trudeau won in his seat in the riding of Papineau, QC.

-- The Bloc Québecois took 1.4% of the popular vote and won 12 seats.
-Yves-François Blanchet won his seat in Beloeil—Chambly.
+- The Bloc Québecois won 21 seats and took 2% of the popular vote.
+Yves-François Blanchet lost his seat in the riding of Beloeil—Chambly, QC.

 - The Green Party won 3 seats and 10% of the popular vote.
 Annamie Paul lost her seat in the riding of Toronto Centre, ON.